 If you do visit an endodontist in order to have this procedure done; the gum tissue near your tooth will be opened up and the underlying bone will be examined.
 During this time any inflamed or infected tissues will be removed and the tip of the root will typically be removed as well.
 With a few simple sutures your gums will then be closed up so that they can heal properly.
 With the sample of your gum removed; the tissue will be sent to a lab for analysis so that your endodontist can get to the bottom of what … Read the rest

 Dental implant surgery shows a high success rate of up to 95%.
 Majority of the patients who have chosen to undergo this procedure are found to be happy with their replacements and their new set of teeth.
 Therefore, implants show to be the best solution to the problem of missing teeth – trumping over bridges and dentures.
 However, even if dental restorations prove to be the best, there are instances when dental implant surgery pain and problems arise.

-Too much stress or overloading can cause implant fraction.
-Incorrect position can also cause implant fraction.
+Too much stress or overloading can cause implant fracture.
+Incorrect position can also cause implant fracture.

 A person who has the habit of smoking or heavy drinking can compromise the success of the surgery.
 Moreover, this can lead to other problems such as implant fracture or gum disease.

 There are several causes of dental implant rejection.
 These includes are insufficient bone to fuse, infection, stress, and habitual grinding of teeth during sleep called bruxism.
 Poor dental hygiene can also lead to dental implant surgery pain and implant rejection.

 When there is insufficient bone to fuse, usually the patient is subjected to bone grafting to increase the available jawbone.
 However, some patients are hesitant to undergo this procedure which is why they try to find other ways to get the implant … Read the rest